 Visiting a mud bath and going on a jeep safari, we had an amazing time.

-When we travelled back

-to the UK, I knew something still wasn't right with my body.
-My stomach was in agony and I had bowel problems.
+When we travelled back to the UK, I knew something still wasn't and I had bowel problems.
 I had been diagnosed with endometriosis in my teens, but my symptoms were unrelated.